 The whole process creates an incentive for people to stay with the company and get better at their jobs.
-As more people get better at their jobs, an organization has little option but to grow
+As more people get better at their jobs, an organization has little option but to grow.

 In nearly all cases, when you take over a business you’ll find that sequences like this never existed.
 It’s very common for owners to juggle this information in their heads without setting out any sort of clear milestones.

-In the past at Anderson, the highest level anyone could reach below management was set-out technical/installer, and that was never attainable for most people.
+In the past at this business, the highest level anyone could reach below management was set-out technical/installer, and that was never attainable for most people.
 So creating a training sequence ensured that everyone had the same opportunity to rise to the highest positions (which are now service technician and later service manager)

 Benefits of On-The-Job Training

 This type of on-the-job training has a number of benefits.
 For one, well-trained and highly skilled employees will increase productivity and help grow the business.
 It also has the benefit of not costing the business too many lost working hours.
 If you were offering a separate training period, people wouldn’t be able to work, which would mean lost revenue for the company.